 Figure 2

-[USA: Some radars also use coherent integration.

-China: We agree with this observation. we could investigate the influencing mechanisms to radars using coherent integration at later stage.]

 Simplified block diagram of a modelled radar receiver

 Table 2 shows the simulated probability of detection (Pd) as a function of I/N under pulsed interference with various duty cycles.
 Note that in Table 2, the I/N represents the peak pulse interference power over the receiver average noise power.